elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

 ---

-### What are some of the drawbacks of using the composite pattern?
+### What are some of the disadvantages of employing the composite pattern?

 <details>
   <summary>